Flamaros/f-lang/README.md

 1. X64 ASM code generator
 1. ARM ASM code generator

+## Git
+Don't forget to initialize sub-modules, to be able to build.

 ## Compile/Run
 Visual Studio 2019:
 1. Open solution that is in compiler-cpp folder